 High-Speed Blender Brands

-Of all the blenders on the market, currently, there are only two manufacturers that really stand out from the pack – Vitamix and Blendtec.
+As I already mentioned, currently there are only two manufacturers of high-speed blenders that really stand out from the pack – Vitamix and Blendtec.
 These brands are frequently the “go to” for commercial operations like restaurants and smoothie shops which stand as a testament to their superior performance and durability under the demands of high-volume usage.

 In my testing, I have always preferred the Vitamix.
 The Blendtec might be great at pulverizing an iPhone (I am referring to the “Will It Blend” campaign), but it doesn’t mean it’s great at making smoothies.
 I have a written a comprehensive Vitamix vs Blendtec review, in which I explain all the similarities and differences between these two brands and compare their products based on features, design, price, and performance.